openstack/oslo.messaging/doc/source/transport.rst

 cases, with some drivers, it does work:

 * rabbit: works only if no connection have already been established.
-* qpid: doesn't work (The qpid library has a global state that uses file descriptors that can't be reset)
 * amqp1: works